CyberCRI/Hero.Coli/Doc/RelatedPages/ReactionEngine/addReaction.md

-## Create and add new reactions type
+## Reaction Engine : Create and add new reactions type

 The reaction engine was made so as to add and remove reactions easily.